ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 	- Items and spells do not have an offense stat.
 The same rules about null stats apply here as well.

 ### Advanced notes on timing rules and the horizon:
-- If during horizon effect resolution one or more new cards/abilities are put into horizon that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
+- If during horizon effect resolution one or more new fast or slow speed cards/abilities are put into horizon, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
 - If multiple effects that require targets to be chosen are put into the horizon simultaneously, targets must be chosen for the bottom most effect(s) first.

 *Note: The following rules are experimental and intended to allow for automatic ordering and resolution of triggered abilities in a future video game version.
 You may ignore these for now if you like, or choose to become a test subject and let me know how it goes xd.*